 High NRR leads to high valuations

-This metric matters to investors because it indicates your company’s ability to retain and expand contracts along with helping you figure out where you’ll land by the end of the year.
-A high NRR is an excellent indicator of a company’s customer success and generally means that the company is doing a good job of controlling its customer acquisition costs (CAC).
+The retention rate matters to investors because it indicates your company’s ability to retain and expand contracts along with helping you figure out where you’ll land by the end of the year.
+A high NRR rate is an excellent indicator of a company’s customer success and generally means that the company is doing a good job of controlling its customer acquisition costs (CAC).
 If your company is growing quickly and valued on growth, NRR offers investors a quick way to value it.

-RevOps Squared recently highlighted that the R-squared correlation between the Rule of 40 and NRR is high.
-This indicates NRR is increasingly a powerful predictor of a company’s valuation.
+Benchmarkit’s Ray Rike has in the past highlighted the high R-squared correlation between NRR and revenue metrics such as enterprise valuation, revenue growth and Rule of 40.
+This indicates NRR has been a powerful predictor of a company’s valuation.

 Here are three simple steps to calculate net revenue retention: